Frequently Asked Questions

 Our current fee structure for appointments is below:

-Specialist Gender Assessment appointments £325/€395 per 1 hour appointment.
+Specialist Gender Assessment appointments: £325/€395 per 1 hour appointment.

-Non assessment psychological support appointments are £175/€215 per 50 minute appointment.
+Non-assessment psychological support appointments: £175/€215 per 50 minute appointment.

-Surgery referral appointments are £325 per 1 hour appointment.
+Surgery referral appointments: £325/€395 per 1 hour appointment.

 -